 The pelvic floor muscles support the bladder and uterus in women.
 In relation to urinary incontinence, strengthening pelvic floor muscles via Kegel exercise has been one of the most extensive areas studied.

-Overall, it has been shown to be one of the best treatments for both stress urinary incontinence and overactive bladder.
+Overall, it is one of the best treatments for both stress urinary incontinence and overactive bladder.
 Click here for instructions on doing Kegel exercise effectively and on a technique known as bladder training.

 Tips to help in the short-term: